BitCannaGlobal/testnet-bcna-cosmos/instructions/stage4/task4.3.md

 ![](https://i.imgur.com/DkWawvC.png)

-4. Submit the TX HASH from your voting TX through Keplr in the Task Center, in the "proof" field for task 4.3.
+4. Collect the TX HASH from your voting TX through Keplr, and submit it together with the TX hash you will receive in Step 7 in the Task center.

 Example: `https://testnet-explorer.bitcanna.io/transactions/F03C65E1F3A788FDA5D034D3B2634F2E8BAA165C0645F60E8B941F3BBC72DA04`